RedlabsDE/LoopingLouino/readme.md

 ### Upload the LoopingLouino Fimrware

-Prepare to upload:
+Prepare:
-1. Get an USB/UART converter
+- Get an USB/UART converter
-2. Connect the UART to the PCB (Pinheader P1, or use the Audio Jack J1)
+- Connect the UART to the PCB (Pinheader P1, or use the Audio Jack J1)

+Upload:
 1. Open the firmware folder in VSCode
 2. Install the "PlatformIO IDE" extension
 3. Open the folder "180223-094129-pro16MHzatmega328" with the extension